-Darren Yorke is a multi-skilled maker of theatre and music; improviser, actor, playwright, theatre director, musician, composer, arts facilitator, and the founder of Grand Stretch.
+Darren Yorke is a multi-skilled maker of theatre and music, an improviser and improv teacher, and the founder of Grand Stretch.
 He is drawn to making work that fuses theatre with the live performance of original songs and musical compositions.
 He relishes opportunities to collaborate on and perform in works that are conceived, developed or presented through improvisation.

 Originally from Co.
 Longford, Darren is currently based in Dublin, having spent some time living in Canada, where he trained extensively in improvisation with Vancouver Theatresports™ from 2014-2016.
 He holds a BA in Drama & Theatre Studies from Trinity College Dublin, and has trained with Keith Johnstone in the IMPRO method.